CYBAVO/sofa_mock_server/README.md

 <a name="query-all-withdrawal-transaction-states"></a>
 ### Query All Withdrawal Transaction States

-Check the all withdrawal transaction state of certain order ID.
+Check the all withdrawal transaction states of certain order ID.

 > The order ID is used in the [withdraw assets](#withdraw-assets) API.